 ACADEMIC EXCELLENCE

-Our Social Studies Department presents the development of Western Civilization as a culture based on our Christian heritage, and America as a result of that development.
+Our History Department presents the development of Western Civilization as a culture based on our Christian heritage, and America as a result of that development.
 In these classes, you will learn about your place in the living history of the United States, establishing a foundation for your future ideas.

 Primary Sources

-Our Social Studies Department focuses on the importance of bringing history to life through the use of primary sources and historical analysis.
+Our History Department focuses on the importance of bringing history to life through the use of primary sources and historical analysis.

 Through primary source textbooks, Papal encyclicals, and novels written in the time period you are studying, you will hear directly from those who helped shape the world in which we live today.
 Study of these documents allows you to strengthen your historical analysis and writing skills by utilizing period documents for evidence to support your theses and the arguments you present.